JustWhit3/arsenalgear-py/README.md

 - [Code structure](https://github.com/JustWhit3/arsenalgear/blob/main/cpp/doc/Code%20structure.md): contains a detailed list of the `cpp` objects of the repository and how to use them.
 - [Download, install and run](https://github.com/JustWhit3/arsenalgear/blob/main/cpp/doc/Download%2C%20install%20and%20run.md): contains instructions about how to install, download and run the repository code and extra information about the scripts of the [scripts](https://github.com/JustWhit3/arsenalgear/tree/main/scripts) folder.

+Documentation for the [python](https://github.com/JustWhit3/arsenalgear/tree/main/python) folder:

+- [Code structure](https://github.com/JustWhit3/arsenalgear/blob/main/python/doc/Code%20structure.md): contains a detailed list of the `python` objects of the repository and how to use them.
+- [Download, install and run](https://github.com/JustWhit3/arsenalgear/blob/main/python/doc/Download%2C%20install%20and%20run.md): contains instructions about how to install, download and run the repository code and extra information about the scripts of the [scripts](https://github.com/JustWhit3/arsenalgear/tree/main/scripts) folder for the python utils.

 ## News from the last release

 Nothing for the moment, since this is the first beta release.